kodiua/angular-styleguide-es6/README.md

 ### Naming Guidelines
 ###### [Style [Y120](#style-y120)]

-  - Use consistent names for all components following a pattern that describes the component's feature then (optionally) its type.
+  - Use consistent names for all modules following a pattern that describes the feature then (optionally) its type.
 My recommended pattern is `feature.type.js`.
 There are 2 names for most assets:
     * the file name (`avengers.controller.js`)
-    * the registered component name with Angular (`AvengersController`)
+    * the registered directive name with Angular (`AvengersController`)

     *Why?*: Naming conventions help provide a consistent way to find content at a glance.
 Consistency within the project is vital.
 Consistency with a team is important.
 Consistency across a company provides tremendous efficiency.